grepdisc/kindfools/_pages/heavyreflections.md

 *Heavy: An American Memoir* is available from local bookstores such as [Talking Leaves](https://www.tleavesbooks.com/search/site/heavy), [Fitz Books](https://www.fitzbooks.net) and [Zawadi Books](https://www.facebook.com/zawadibooksbflo/).

+This project will include [WRITE ON workshops](/writeon/) and [Once Trees Book Club](https://www.educationtrainingcenterinc.com/groundandskypoetryseries).

 For more information on this collaboration between Kamau R.E.
 Fields and Community Canvases’ Kind Fools, please reach out to Hy Carrel at hy@kindfools.org or (716) 259-2725